JoyalMPaul/Stock-API-Sorter/README.md

 ## Project Description

-A stock sorter was created using the Finnhub API, with the built-in webbrowser library utilized to display graphs for evaluating stock potential.
+This is a stock sorter created using the Finnhub API, with the built-in webbrowser library utilized to display graphs for evaluating stock potential.
 A Pandas DataFrame was employed to generate an XLSX table, which can be imported as a CSV into Google Sheets.
 Additionally, histograms of profits and losses were created using the Matplotlib statistics library.

 ***